Zhongshan: History

-Geography and climate
+Geography

 Zhongshan is located along the west side of the mouth of the Pearl River, directly opposite Shenzhen and Hong Kong.
 It is slightly south of the Tropic of Cancer.
 It lies south of Guangzhou and Foshan and north of Zhuhai and Macau.
 The northern part of Zhongshan, including most of the urbanized area, lies on the alluvial plains of the Pearl River Delta, while the southern part of the city's territory reaches into a range of coastal hills.

 The most notable of these are the Wugui Hills (五桂山 (Wǔguī Shān, Ng^{5}gwai^{3} Saan^{1})).
 The city's current geography is typical of southern China: numerous steep mountains and hills with alluvial plains in between down to the coastline.
 The main summit of the Wugui Hills is the highest point in the city, at 531 m above sea level.

+Climate

 Like nearly all of southern China, Zhongshan's climate is warm and humid most of the year, with an average temperature of 22 °C and 175 cm of rainfall each year.
 According to the Köppen climate classification, it has a humid subtropical climate.
 Southern China experiences fairly frequent typhoons and thunderstorms, and most rain falls between April and September.

 Zhongshan's location in the Pearl River Delta.